 Being a caregiver for a loved one is stressful any time of year, but during the hustle, bustle and additional demands of the holidays, many caregivers become overwhelmed physically and emotionally.
 Some add to their stress the knowledge that this could be the last holiday season with their loved one.

-Our family experts offer these practical tips to help caregivers make it through the holidays without losing their twinkle:
+Our family experts offer these practical tips for caregivers during the holidays so you can make it through the holidays without losing your twinkle:

 - Keep it realistic.

 Pare down your expectations.
 Make a list of what you think you can accomplish, and then cut it in half!

 Go to the bakery for cookies and breads.
 Give gift cards.
 Order pizzas.
 And say no. Just because you always did something in the past, doesn’t mean you have to do it this year.

 If someone offers to help – accept their offer and give them a job – then let them do it without interference.

 Take 10 minutes every day to sit and just be.
 Go outside if you can.
 Clear your brain, and don’t do anything.
 It’s amazing what this mental break can do for you.
 Don’t skimp on sleep, and keep alcohol and caffeine to a minimum.